 When you are drinking ‘Scotch’, as it is shortened to; you’re drinking whisky.
 No ‘e’.
 What makes whisky Scotch?
 In order for whisky to be counted as Scotch, it needs to have been matured in oak for at least three years.
 It must be made of 100% barley.
 And as you probably would have guessed it, production and maturation must have taken place in Scotland.

 In order for whiskey to be spelled with an ‘e’, as we’re so used to it being spelled with, it must be Irish.
 Irish whiskey, like Scotch whisky; must be matured for at least three years before consumption.
 Irish whiskey isn’t typically smokey as it does not use, if any at all; peat.
 Irish whiskey can contain a distillate of malt, a barley distillate and a portion of grain spirit.
 It also distilled three times.

 On top of Scotch and Irish whisky, there are other types of this spirit around the world.
 This has helped fuel why this alcoholic beverage is so popular – because it’s a universal drink.
 And it shows up in every continent.
 Here are some of the other types of whisky that you can find.

 You’ve probably heard of Bourbon before and if you haven’t, it does fall within the whiskey category.
 Yes, spelled with an ‘e’.
 In the whiskey vs whisky battle, whiskey wins here.
 Bourbon is an American whiskey that is made with 51% corn with rye and malted barley.
-Jim Bean and Wild Turkey whiskey are good examples of Bourbon.
+Jim Beam and Wild Turkey whiskey are good examples of Bourbon.